Baja California: North to South

 INCLUDED SERVICES

-All Transportation, all tour expenses, all meals listed in the itinerary, all guide services.
-All hotels, including overnights in: Tecate, San Quintín, two nights in Cataviña, two nights of glamping at Campo Kuyimá whale camp in San Ignacío Lagoon, two nights in the town of San Igancío, three nights at the oceanfront Loreto Bay Resort, two nights in charming San José del Cabo.
+Transportation in a 49-passenger luxury motorcoach; all tour expenses; all meals listed in the itinerary; all guide services; all hotels, including overnights in Tecate, San Quintín, two nights in Cataviña, three nights of glamping in Guerrero Negro, overnight in San Ignacio, three nights at the oceanfront Loreto Bay Resort, and three nights in the charming town of San José del Cabo.

 MEETING PLACE